Th3Nathan/Active_Body/readme.md

 #### `#save`

 Updates instance if already stored in the database.
-Inserts if the instance is new.
+Inserts if the instance is not in the database.

 ### Searching